-At the ADU there are currently more than ninety 3+ year old hatchery-reared dhufish.
-Some of these fish reached sexual maturity in summer 1999/2000 (ie at 3 years of age), although they did not spawn.
-However, it is expected that these fish will spawn in the 2000/2001 season.
-Interestingly, no males have been positively identified amongst these fish, either through gonadal biopsy or external morphology (ie. elongated rays on dorsal fin).
-The absence of males (if proven) would explain the lack of spawning.
-Wild-caught males have now been added to the tanks.
-To date they have not been used in trials for hormonal induction of ovulation.
+At the ADU a stock of ninety 3+ year old hatchery-reared dhufish were maintained.
+Some of these fish reached sexual maturity in the summer of 1999/2000, although they did not spawn.
+Interestingly, no males were positively identified amongst these fish, either through gonadal biopsy or external morphology (ie. elongated rays on dorsal fin).
+The absence of males would explain the lack of spawning on this occasion.
+Wild-caught males were added to the tanks in late 2000 and natural spawning still did not subsequently occur in these fish.
+These fish were not used in trials for hormonal induction of ovulation.